 Your child’s health and well-being are keys to success inside and outside the classroom.
 Studies show that good health can lead to higher academic achievement, improved performance in activities and better behavior.
 So with all of those benefits on the table, how do you keep kids healthy as they go back to school?

 Classrooms can be crowded.
 To help protect your child from preventable illnesses like tetanus, polio, measles and mumps, make sure they’re up to date on recommended vaccine doses.
 Generally, this means being current on their overall vaccine schedule.
-But getting your child a flu shot and any necessary COVID-19 boosters is also important to provide extra protection for the upcoming cold and flu season.
+But getting your child a flu shot.

 Organized sports are a staple of many childhoods for a reason.
 Among the many benefits of regular physical activity, the positive effects it has on energy levels and sleep quality may help your child feel and focus better during the school day.
 And the team aspect can give them a social network to build relationships.